jhuntdev/uuid-v9/js/README.md

 # UUIDv9

 An ultra-fast, lightweight, zero-dependency JavaScript/TypeScript implementation of JHunt's UUID v9 proposal.
-This UUID format allows generating both time-based sequential and random nonsequential IDs with an optional prefix of up to 12 hexadecimal characters, all with sufficient randomness to avoid collisions.
+The UUID v9 format allows generating both time-based sequential and random nonsequential IDs with an optional prefix of up to 12 hexadecimal characters, all with sufficient randomness to avoid collisions.

-To learn more about UUID v9, please visit the website: https://uuidv9.jhunt.dev
+// To learn more about UUID v9, please visit the website: https://uuidv9.jhunt.dev

 ## Installation